Gigabyte Aero 17 HDR XC review

 Our review hardware contained a single 1TB NVMe drive leaving another free.
 Having two makes it straightforward to add more storage or to clone the drive to a larger capacity unit should that become insufficient.

 Or it would if one M.2 slot wasn’t NVMe specification and the other SATA.
 We’ve seen this before from another manufacturer and complained about it.
-They should both be NVMe, as making them electronically different but look almost identical is likely to confuse and annoy those that might buy this equipment.
+They should both be NVMe, as making them electronically different but look almost identical is likely to confuse and annoy customers.

 That technical faceplant aside, this is an elegant and stylish design that tries hard to avoid looking like a sci-fi movie prop and more like a designer tool.